neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 :::{tab-item} Python API
 :sync: python

-Once **datashuttle** is installed, we can check it has installed correctly by importing it into python without error
+We can check **datashuttle** has installed correctly by by importing it into Python without error

 ```python
 from datashuttle import DataShuttle